Setting up an audio amplifier

 If mounting axial-leaded resistors in an upright position to reduce PCB area, the longest lead should be connected to the least impedance 'seen', thus reducing the area of a 'sensitive' high impedance side.
 The same can be said of polystyrene caps which if marked at one end indicates that wire is connected to the outermost foil and is then ideally connected to the least impedance.
-Stripboard can be useful to about 5MHz.
+Stripboard can be very useful and can give quite adequate performance to about 5MHz (it's all in the layout!).
 Finish board by cutting runs to minimum length required and binding unused strips to ground.
-Tinning connecting runs will reduce impedances.
+Tinning connecting runs can aid identification.
 Finished and tested PCBs should be cleaned and tropicalised as a matter of course.
 The acids present in even fingerprints can lead to corrosion, and in the case of enamelled copper wire, insulation failure.

 If enclosing or say potting in epoxy to waterproof, bear in mind capacity of cables, if their cores are exposed, to draw water along them.

 When gold-plating, a slow dip at low current will give a better and stronger finish than a fast high current dip which can be porous due to gas generation.
 In other words, 'still' overnight (or longer) is preferable to ten minutes fizzing.
 A thin smear of silicon grease can be used to mask areas, having cleaned with a weak acid first.